alexhollier/Melodify/README.md

 ### Downloading Dependencies

-Verify you have Node.js installed
+Verify you have Node.js installed using Terminal

 ```sh
 node -v #v22.15.0